No genuine search for the truth is alien to the life of faith. As part of Notre Dame's mission, these words guide our academic and spiritual lives.

 Our Catholic faith not only informs our pursuit of truth, it is part of everything we do on campus.
 That’s why community service isn’t just a hallmark of Notre Dame.
 It’s a way of life.
 Service to others is how we live out our faith.
 Notre Dame students bring a concern for those in need, a commitment to helping, and a desire to give more than take, to everything they do.
 So, whatever your passion, you’ll find a way to put it to use for the greater good.

-Will Smith '19 volunteers his time with primary school students at the Robinson Community Learning Center in South Bend.
+Student Will Smith volunteers his time with primary school students at the Robinson Community Learning Center in South Bend.

 Faith on Campus